hirobo/world-earthquake/README.md

 - Secret Manager Secret Accessor
 ### 2. Terraform
 Working directory is `terraform`.
-We will create a GCS bucket for data lake and a BigQuery dataset for saving raw data.
+We will create a GCS bucket for data lake and a BigQuery dataset for saving raw data, and a vurtual mashine for Prefect/dbt.
 #### 2.1.
 Create a bucket for tsfile
 We will save the tfstate file in a GCS bucket, so please create a bucket for that.
 (Recommend to use object versioning.)
 #### 2.2.
 Create configuration files